pwa-builder/PWABuilder/docs/home/native-features.md

 ]
 ```

-In this example, we've added a few extra fields to our shotrcut. `short_name` provides an alternate name to display for your shortcut if there is limited display space, while `icons` allows you to specify a custom icon to display for your shortcut in the context menu.
+In this example, we've added a few extra fields to our shortcut. `short_name` provides an alternate name to display for your shortcut if there is limited display space, while `icons` allows you to specify a custom icon to display for your shortcut in the context menu.
 For shortcuts, the array you provide must include an icon that is 96x96.

 ## Window Controls Overlay